-That aerosols may be a key factor implicated in the 20th century monsoon precipitation changes is also suggested by increasing global aerosol emissions from the 1950s to mid1980s, followed by a period of decreasing emissions (Figure 1(b)), which mirrors the changes in precipitation, though local emissions continue to increase during this period.
-This hints that aerosols from remote sources also contribute to the NHSM changes, as several studies have suggested to be the case for the Asian monsoon (see e.g. Cowan and Cai [2011]).
+That aerosols may be a key factor implicated in the twentieth century monsoon precipitation changes is also suggested by increasing global aerosol emissions from the 1950s to mid-1980s, followed by a period of decreasing emissions (Figure 1b), which mirrors the changes in precipitation, though local emissions continue to increase during this period.
+This hints that aerosols from remote sources also contribute to the NHSM changes, as several studies have suggested to be the case for the Asian monsoon [see, e.g., Cowan and Cai, 2011].
 However, it is not possible to quantify the relative influence of remote and local emissions from the analysis in this paper.

-Results for the detection and attribution analysis confirm that external forcing has 179 played a substantial role in driving the observed changes.
-When the ALL fingerprint is 180 scaled to the observations, we find that it is detectable (Figure 3(a)), and larger than 181 simulated in models (scaling factors range from 2.6 to 3.7).
-Repeating the regression for direct effect and indirect effect groups suggests that at least in the CMIP5 models, inclu-183 sion of the indirect effect does not significantly improve detection and attribution results 184 (Figure 3(a)).
-However different spatial trend patterns suggest the indirect effect does 185 play an important role over parts of Asia.
-Models that include the indirect effect tend 186 to simulate more drying than models that only include the direct effect (Supplementary 187 Figure S2).
-We add a note of caution that currently models still have limited representa-188 tion of the indirect effect, which additionally can lead to counteracting changes [Stevens and Feingold, 2009].
+Results for the detection and attribution analysis confirm that external forcing has played a substantial role in driving the observed changes.
+When the ALL fingerprint is scaled to the observations, we find that it is detectable (Figure 3a) and larger than simulated in models (scaling factors of around 3 to 4).
+Repeating the regression for direct effect and indirect effect groups suggests that at least in the CMIP5 models, inclusion of the indirect effect does not significantly improve detection and attribution results (Figure 3a).
+However, different spatial trend patterns suggest that the indirect effect does play an important role over parts of Asia.
+Models that include the indirect effect tend to simulate more drying than models that only include the direct effect (Figure S2 in the supporting information).
+We add a note of caution that currently models still have limited representation of the indirect effect, which additionally can lead to counteracting changes [Stevens and Feingold, 2009].

-Simultaneous regression of the ANT and NAT fingerprints onto the observations shows that while the ANT fingerprint is detectable, NAT can not be distinguished from internal climate variability (Figure 3(b)).
-Results for AA&GHG, AA&NAT and GHG&NAT show that anthropogenic aerosol forcing is largely responsible for changes in NHSM precipitation, with its fingerprint detectable in observations (when estimated against GHG, NAT; Figs 3c, S1), while that of other forcings generally is not.
+Simultaneous regression of the ANT and NAT fingerprints onto the observations shows that while the ANT fingerprint is detectable, NAT cannot be distinguished from internal climate variability (Figure 3b).
+Results for AA and GHG, AA and NAT, and GHG and NAT show that anthropogenic aerosol forcing is largely responsible for changes in NHSM precipitation, with its fingerprint detectable in observations (when estimated against GHG, NAT; Figures 3c and S1), while those of other forcings generally are not.
 GHG estimated against NAT yields a detectable NAT signal in some cases.

-Simultaneously regressing the AA, GHG and NAT fingerprints onto observations in a 3-signal analysis (Figure 3(d)) confirms that anthropogenic aerosol forcing, which is detectable in observations, is driving changes in NHSM precipitation, while the influence of greenhouse gas and natural forcing can not be distinguished from internal climate variability.
+Simultaneously regressing the AA, GHG, and NAT fingerprints onto observations in a three-signal analysis (Figure 3d) confirms that anthropogenic aerosol forcing, which is detectable in observations, is driving changes in NHSM precipitation, while the influence of greenhouse gas and natural forcing cannot be distinguished from internal climate variability.

 Given the significance of the detected signal for the whole NHSM region, we tested if all regions contributed to this finding or if it is attributable to one specific region.
-The analysis was repeated excluding first South America (Supplementary Figure S11a), then Africa (Supplementary Figure S11(b)) and finally Asia (Supplementary Figure S11(c)).
+The analysis was repeated excluding first South America (Figure S11a in the supporting information), then Africa (Figure S11b in the supporting information), and finally Asia (Figure S11c in the supporting information).
 The results show that the detection of anthropogenic aerosol forcing is largely insensitive to the exclusion of any one region.
-The detection and attribution results were also not affected by including the mid-latitude sector of the NHSM region (supplementary Figure S11(d)).
+The detection and attribution results were also not affected by including the midlatitude sector of the NHSM region (Figure S11d in the supporting information).